 Engine building can be expensive if you go in without a firm idea of what you're doing.
 Individual parts may not be expensive, but with all the components within a single car engine, your costs can add up quickly if you start buying parts and working without a plan in place and a goal in mind.
 We've compiled this Engine Building Basics guide to help get you started on the path towards your first engine build.
 Review the elements of the engine building timeline, check out our tips for how to save money and make your engine build go smoothly, and check out our online store for quick access to all the tools and parts you'll need along the way!

 Engine Building Timeline

-Before diving into your first engine build or even buying anything, you should take some time to plan out your work and determine the scope of your project, and ultimately, the goals you’re hoping to accomplish with your engine build.
-How powerful and souped-up do you want to go, can you go with your engine build?
+Before diving into your first engine build or even buying anything, you should take some time to plan out your work and determine the scope of your project and, ultimately, the goals you're hoping to accomplish with your engine build.
+How powerful and souped-up do you want to go?
+Can you go with your engine build?
 If your build is for racing purposes, when do you need to have your engine ready?
-There are a number of questions whose answers will guide your engine build and purchasing decisions, including:
+There are several questions whose answers will guide your engine build and purchasing decisions, including: